min69u/Reforestation/README.md

-## Where did Captain Hook get his hook?
-From a second hand store.
+## What do you call a fat psychic?
+A four-chin teller.